activisthandbook/activisthandbook/articles/tactics/alternative-building.md

 You can make this guide about alternative-building better!
 Here are some suggestions.

+### Remove or Replace Broken Links

+A lot of links are broken or old.

 ### Elaborate on these themes

 Write more about the following themes: